A Complete Guidelines Explaining Goods and Services Tax

 Simultaneous taxation under CGST and SGST for Inter-State transaction:

-For the inter-state transaction of goods and services, the tax levied will be Integrated Goods and Service Tax (IGST) which is a total of CGST and SGST.
-This will be applicable while selling goods to the buyer from other states and this IGST will be payable only after adjusting the available credit of IGST+CGST+SGST paid on buying the goods.
-The selling state is supposed to transfer the credit to SGST and the buyer can claim credit for the IGST during discharging SGST liabilities.
-And the center will transfer the credit of IGST used in payment of SGST to buyer’s state.
+For the inter-state transaction of goods and services, the tax levied is Integrated Goods and Service Tax (IGST), which is the total of CGST and SGST.
+It applies when selling goods to a buyer in another state, and IGST is payable after adjusting the available credit of IGST+CGST+SGST paid on buying the goods.
+The selling state transfers the credit to SGST and the buyer can claim credit for the IGST while discharging SGST liabilities.
+The centre transfers the credit of IGST used in payment of SGST to the buyer's state.
+Imports into India are also treated as inter-state supplies and attract IGST in addition to basic customs duty.

 Simultaneous taxation under CGST and SGST for Intra-State transaction: